Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 ## Intro to typing in Python

 Python is a dynamically typed (or sometimes called "duck typed") language.
-This means that type checking is done at runtime and types are allowed to change.
+This means that the interpreter only checks types as code runs and types are allowed to change.
 This is different from more statically typed languages, like Java, where you will have you declare types in code and check them at compile time.
 However, with PEP 484, type hints were introduced to Python which makes it possible to do the static type checking of Python code.
 Type hints can be written into Python code to indicate the type of a variable, argument, return type, etc. There are tools available to perform static type checking using type hints, like mypy.
 Note that type hints have no effect on the code at runtime and are not enforced by the interpreter.